-The team of Artyom Litvinov, Valentin Zavadsky and Yury Koleda was also nominated for the first prize.
-They presented a ready solution “ProdIsDown” – a web-service for emergency notification of developers about critical problems on the project through various channels (email, sms, skype, viber).
+The team of Artyom Litvinov, Valentin Zavadsky and Yury Koleda were also nominated for the first prize.
+They presented a ready solution “ProdIsDown” – a web-service for emergency notification of developers about critical problems on the project through various channels (email, SMS, skype, Viber).

 One more nominee was the team of Vladimir Dashukevich and Ivan Berdov “Bags Under Eyes”.
 They came up with a musical project “Orchestra v.2.0″.
 By using Web Audio API, Web Motion API and WebRTC they managed to create an entire orchestra that consisted of tablets and smartphones imitating different musical instruments (a trumpet, drums, a trombone, a tambourine, a guitar and an accordion).

 Besides the main prize, there were 5 more nominations presented.
 So, the following winners were declared: